Laoujin/bliki/_bliki/nuget/nsubstitute/nsubstitute-vs-moq.md

 So I like NSubstitute.

-I find Moqs syntax to be more graceful in some cases like when throwing Exceptions and the `Func<T1, T2, ...>` overloads they have provided for Returns.
+I find Moqs `Func<T1, T2, ...>` overloads they have provided for `.Return` very useful.
-For a bit more complex syntax for such cases you do get to treat methods and properties alike compared to Moq who's stuck with `VerifyGet`.
+NSubstitute requires some more typing to achieve the same `.Return` capabilities but you do get to treat methods and properties alike compared to Moq who's stuck with `VerifyGet`.
-Because of this NSubstitute got better discoverability in the IDE while Moq is also struggling with a whole bunch of deprecated ways of doing things.
+Because of this NSubstitute got better discoverability inside an IDE while Moq continues to struggle with a whole bunch of deprecated ways of doing things.

 The drop of `.Setup()` and `.Object` for **all** cases is very win for NSubstitute.